-1. Specify the type of redirect URL to be used: "Default Block Page", or "Custom URL".

-If "Custom URL" is selected, enter the redirect URL in the corresponding text box.
-Users will be redirected to the designated page at this URL instead of the block page.
+- 1. Specify the type of redirect URL to be used: "Default Block Page", or "Custom URL". - If "Custom URL" is selected, enter the redirect URL in the corresponding text box.
+Users will be redirected to the designated page at this URL instead of the block page. - 2.
+Click Apply to apply your settings.